skellis46/slipbox/somatic practices, interoception and evidence.md

 Started with doubt, scepticism.
 But in this writing I bring tremendous respect.
 Respect for those on the edges -- and perhaps all of somatics exists on those edges.

 This is some writing about interoception.
 But need to get there -- describe thinking behind the line I draw from the claims we make to understanding possible mechanisms for change through somatic practices.
-Interoception is fashionable, but could act as a striking bridget between different epistemic worlds, different belief systems, and our relationship to the truth.
+Interoception is fashionable, but could act as a striking bridge between different epistemic worlds, different belief systems, and our relationship to the truth.

 Start with that story of being given credit at VCA for a totally different subject.
 My mistake as well as theirs.